Aircheck: Uses

 DJs use airchecks to critique themselves, sometimes with the Program Director listening along with them to provide suggestions for improvements.
 Announcers keep some of their airchecks as "audio snapshots" of their career.

-Airchecks are also recorded at radio stations to send to clients to show how their live commercials, remote breaks or contests sounded.
+Airchecks are also recorded at radio stations to send to clients to demonstrate how their live commercials, remote breaks or contests sounded.

 Some airchecks of older radio programs are highly prized by collectors, due to their nostalgia value.
 For example, baby boomers often enjoy listening to airchecks recorded from Top 40 radio stations in the 1960s and 1970s, particularly if they are airchecks of the same stations that the person listened to when they were a teenager or young adult.
 Many such airchecks were made in the 1960s by DJs who then sent them to troops in the Vietnam War, and a surprising number have survived.
 Another class of aircheck has to do with transitions between programming formats on a given station, where recordings are made of the final hours of an old format or early beginnings of a new format.

 A large number of airchecks have survived from listeners during the Top 40 era, many of whom recorded talented DJs to learn how to be DJs, and many who recorded Top 40 music because it was cheaper than buying the 45s.
 Still others were, and still are, recorded by radio personalities themselves for archiving their own work.
 Many have been donated to online aircheck "museums", such as Reelradio, Airchexx.com by Archivist Steve West in Connecticut, and Rock Radio Scrapbook by Dale Patterson in Canada.

 An example of the high quality of many of these archived broadcasts is a recording of Dan Taylor on 66 WNBC New York during the station's weekend "Time Machine" format from January 16, 1988, the final year of WNBC's existence as a radio station from Airchexx.com.